Best Marijuana for Pain Relief: CBD or THC Strains?

 If you are struggling with chronic pain, one of the safest and most effective options could be marijuana.

 Medical marijuana is becoming one of the most popular alternative treatments for chronic pain - this can range from pain caused by conditions such as migraines or arthritis to pain caused by injury.
-In fact, 94% of medicinal cannabis patients in Colorado indicated severe pain as to why they require cannabis.
+In fact, 94 percent of medicinal cannabis patients in Colorado indicated severe pain as to why they require cannabis.